There are many paths to resolution in a family law case following separation or divorce.

 The setting for a family law mediation is much less formal than a courtroom.
 There is no stenographer, no clerks, no judge, no audience.
 Mediation takes place in a boardroom or via video conference – settings many people feel more comfortable in than a courtroom.

 If you’re interested in an alternative settlement of a family law dispute, mediation may well be your solution.
-If you’d like to know more about the process, contact us at Crossroads Law.
+If you’d like to know more about the process, contact us at Crossroads Law and meet with our Mediation Intake Coordinator.
 Our family law mediators at Crossroads Law have helped many separating or divorcing families come to a resolution without a court fight – they could help you too.

 Marcus Sixta, the founder of Crossroads Law, discusses Mediation and why Court may not be the best place to resolve a family law dispute.

 Ask a Family Lawyer | Mediation Part 2

 Melissa Salfi, an accredited Family Law Mediator at Crossroads Law, defines mediation and what you can expect from a mediation process.

 During COVID 19, many people are uncomfortable with face-to-face meetings.
 For this reason, Crossroads Law offers remote mediation services for family law and divorce files across British Columbia and Alberta.

 Remote mediation involves using videoconferencing technology to connect the mediator and participants.
 Everyone logs into the mediation through Zoom by clicking on the link that is emailed and following basic set up instructions.

 Remote mediation can also provide the participants with separate spaces to have private discussions.
 The participants start together on the same screen where everyone can see each other and communicate.
 However, if anyone wants to have private discussions, a new private area is established where only those invited into that area can communicate and see each other.